Naturally Daily

 The benefit of this tea is now becoming well-known to the general public.
 This herb is full of potent therapeutic values.
 It has high levels of mucilage, beta-carotene, iodine, potassium, zeaxanthin, and other organic compounds.
 [1]

-Recent medical research suggest the beneficial effects of bladderwrack for weight loss, digestive health, heart health and various inflammatory diseases.
+Recent medical research suggests the beneficial effects of bladderwrack for weight loss, digestive health, heart health, and various inflammatory diseases.

 10 Uses and Benefits of Bladderwrack Tea